International Union of Soil Sciences: Division 4 – The role of soil in sustaining society and the environment

-Organization: The President
+President

 Until 2014, the IUSS President was designated by the national soil science society that was responsible for the next World Congress of Soil Science.
-This was normally a 4-years period.
+This was normally a four-year period.
 The change in office was immediately after closing the World Congress.
 However, many tasks of scientific leadership were done by a Secretary-General.
 The last IUSS President according to this regulation was Jae Yang, who acted from the closure of the World Congress 2010 till the closure of the World Congress 2014.

-Since 2014, the IUSS President is elected by the IUSS Council for a 2-years period.
+Since 2014, the IUSS President is elected by the IUSS Council for a two-year period.
 Since 2017, the change in office is January 1.
 The election is more than two years in advance.
 The IUSS President is the scientific leader, and the Secretary (instead of the former Secretary-General) is the organizing leader.
 The first IUSS President according to the new regulation was Rainer Horn, who acted from the closure (June 13) of the World Congress 2014 till December 31, 2016.